krawaller/old-blog-backup/_source/files/posts/2016-04-06_react_redux.md

 date: 2016-04-06
 tags: [react, redux]
 author: David
-excerpt: Exploring the official bindings between React and Redux
+excerpt: Exploring the official bindings between React and Redux, and getting a better grip on the marriage in the process
 draft: false
 ---